GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Study after study shows that the very best designers produce structures that are faster, smaller, simpler, cleaner, and produced with less effort.
-The differences between the great and the average approach an order of magnitude.
+> ### Simplicity and elegance are unpopular because they require hard work and discipline to achieve and education to be appreciated.
 >
-> ~ *Fred Brooks*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts